Jessica McKellar

-Jessica Tess McKellar is an American software developer, entrepreneur, and author.
+Jessica Tess McKellar (born 1987) is an American software developer, entrepreneur, and author.

 Education

 McKellar attended the Massachusetts Institute of Technology and studied computer science and chemistry.

 Work

 McKellar was an early employee and engineering manager at Ksplice, which was acquired by Oracle in 2011.
 In 2012, she co-founded Zulip, a chat software company.
 In 2014, the company was acquired by Dropbox.
 She has spoken at several conferences about outreach efforts to increase the diversity of open-source communities.

 From 2012 to 2014, she was a director of the Python Software Foundation.
 In 2013, McKellar won the O'Reilly Open Source Award for her contributions to Python.
 In 2016, she won the Women in Open Source Community Award, awarded by Red Hat.
 She is a contributor to Twisted, a networking framework for Python.
 From 2014 to 2017, she was a Director of Engineering and the chief of staff to the VP of Engineering at Dropbox.

 McKellar was a senior technical advisor for 16 episodes of the HBO show Silicon Valley.